 Wisconsin State Assembly Passes Campus Free Speech Act

-On Wednesday, the Wisconsin State Assembly voted to pass the Capmus Free Speech Act.
-The bill would suspend and possibly expel students found guilty of wrongfully disrupting speeches on campus, and was sparked in part by a November disruption of conservative media Daily Wire editor-in-cheif Ben Shapiro.
+On Wednesday, the Wisconsin State Assembly voted to pass the Campus Free Speech Act.
+The bill would suspend and possibly expel students found guilty of wrongfully disrupting speeches on campus, and was sparked in part by a November disruption of conservative media Daily Wire Editor in Chief Ben Shapiro.

 You're better than this.